 The day tour of Sremski Karlovci and Novi Sad was fun and educational!
 Our small group included – guide Stefan, driver George, Katarina from Moscow, and me.
 It was an active but mellow day stating at 9:30, ending at 5:30.
 To my delight, there were more locals than tourists.
 I listened intently to Stefan who narrated historical highlights clearly and thoroughly.
-I recommend Victor Tours to anyone visiting Belgrade and the surrounding areas.
+I highly recommend Victor Tours to anyone visiting Belgrade and the surrounding areas.
 I found them through GetYourGuide an efficient tour booking service I’ve used throughout Europe.

 Rivers, Fortresses, Vineyards, and Festivals